 5. What’s the big deal?
 Why is a domain name so important?

-You can’t let it expire because your website will go offline.
+If you let your domain name expire, your website will go offline.
 Sometimes your email goes, too.
-Think what would happen if your phone number expired?
+Think what would happen if your phone number expired.
 Customers wouldn’t be able to contact you to buy your awesome products.
 Your domain name is kind of the same.
 EXCEPT, if it does expire, someone else can take it.
 Yikes.
 Don’t let that happen.
+I can usually answer specific questions about your domain name, so just contact me.
+262.492.3150 or email.